 Guided tours are an integral part of visiting a new destination—especially so if the destination is a city.
 Many tourists use tours to see the main sights and get background information on the destination’s history and culture.
 The guided tour can, however, also be used to raise awareness on key issues such as sustainability.

 Active Copenhagen is a network of experience creators who offer tours and experiences showing sustainable living in practice.
 The mode of transportation is green: on bikes, running, walking, in kayak or on solar-driven boats.
 Our common storyline often does not include the word “sustainability” in the title or description.
 Rather, we focus on “localhood”: showing the tourist what it is like to be a local in Copenhagen—integrating sustainability on a practical level.

 Localhood, a term coined by Wonderful Copenhagen in their strategy of 2017-2020, is very much in line with what we have been doing in recent years.
 By focusing on localhood and our own personal stories of what it is like to live in Copenhagen, we are moving from focusing on historical accounts to telling stories on how we live.
 How is it to use the bicycle as a main method of transportation—even in the cold and wet climate of the North?
+What is Copenhagen known for?
 In Copenhagen there are more bikes than cars!

 In the Photo: Morning traffic on one of Copenhagen’s most busy stretches, Dronning Louise Bridge, a bicycle highway where nearly 4.4 million biked passed in 2017.
 Photo Credit: Nanna Balsby